rka97/Unive/README.md

 # README

-A simple Ruby on Rails website for managing university classes, incomplete and won't be completed.
+A simple Ruby on Rails website for managing university classes.
 Course project for Database Systems.

 To use:
 As any rails application: install rails, run bundle install, then db:setup and open the server using rails server.
 The website will then be on localhost:3000.